Normalized Direction-preserving Adam: Introduction

 \section{Introduction}

-In contrast with the growing complexity of neural network architectures \citep{szegedy2015going,he2016deep,hu2017squeeze}, the training methods remain relatively simple.
+In contrast with the growing complexity of neural network architectures \citep{szegedy2015going,he2016deep,hu2018squeeze}, the training methods remain relatively simple.
 Most practical optimization methods for deep neural networks (DNNs) are based on the stochastic gradient descent (SGD) algorithm.
-However, the learning rate of SGD, as a hyperparameter, is often difficult to tune, since the magnitudes of different parameters can vary widely, and adjustment is required throughout the training process.
+However, the learning rate of SGD, as a hyperparameter, is often difficult to tune, since the magnitudes of different parameters vary widely, and adjustment is required throughout the training process.

-To tackle this problem, several adaptive variants of SGD have been developed, including Adagrad \citep{duchi2011adaptive}, Adadelta \citep{zeiler2012adadelta}, RMSprop \citep{tieleman2012rmsprop}, Adam \citep{kingma2014adam}, etc. These algorithms aim to adapt the learning rate to different parameters automatically, by normalizing the global learning rate based on historical statistics of the gradient w.r.t. each parameter.
-Although these algorithms can usually simplify learning rate settings, and lead to faster convergence, it is observed that their generalization performance tend to be significantly worse than that of SGD in some scenarios \citep{wilson2017marginal}.
-This intriguing phenomenon may explain why SGD (possibly with momentum) is still prevalent in training state-of-the-art deep models, especially feedforward DNNs \citep{szegedy2015going,he2016deep,hu2017squeeze}.
+To tackle this problem, several adaptive variants of SGD were developed, including Adagrad \citep{duchi2011adaptive}, Adadelta \citep{zeiler2012adadelta}, RMSprop \citep{tieleman2012rmsprop}, Adam \citep{kingma2015adam}.
+These algorithms aim to adapt the learning rate to different parameters automatically, based on the statistics of gradient.
+Although they usually simplify learning rate settings, and lead to faster convergence, it is observed that their generalization performance tend to be significantly worse than that of SGD in some scenarios \citep{wilson2017marginal}.
+This intriguing phenomenon may explain why SGD (possibly with momentum) is still prevalent in training state-of-the-art deep models, especially feedforward DNNs \citep{szegedy2015going,he2016deep,hu2018squeeze}.
 Furthermore, recent work has shown that DNNs are capable of fitting noise data \citep{zhang2017understanding}, suggesting that their generalization capabilities are not the mere result of DNNs themselves, but are entwined with optimization \citep{arpit2017closer}.